 Let’s assume that 200 surveys were answered.
 This resulted in the following ratings:

 - 50 rated with 0 – 6 (detractors)

 - 70 rated with 9 – 10 (promoters)

-35% - 25% = 10 (NPS)
+35 – 25 = 10

-For the correct interpretation of the Net Promoter Score the following can be said in general on a scale of -100 to 100:
+However, depending on which benchmarks are used for comparison purposes, this assessment may change in our example.
+For the correct interpretation of the Net Promoter Score, the following can generally be said on a scale of -100 to 100: